 A pure nipple cream to support breastfeeding

 Worried cracked nipples will make breastfeeding or pumping milk painful?
-Try applying our 100% natural nipple cream.
+Our Mum & Baby Rescue Balm is also perfect to use as a soothing nipple cream.

 Scent-free and suitable for use before, during and after feeding, it soothes sore nipples and because it is made with natural, skin-calming ingredients, it can be left on the skin to provide long-term protection from soreness and irritation.